apache/cassandra-java-driver/manual/core/integration/README.md

 Our [geospatial types](../dse/geotypes/) implementation is based on the [Esri Geometry API](https://github.com/Esri/geometry-api-java).

+Esri is declared as a required dependency, but the driver can operate normally without it.
 If you don't use geospatial types anywhere in your application, you can exclude the dependency:

 ```xml
 <dependency>